Skip to main content

 adidas

-Output of the query, suggestions for the query + type of suggestion
+Output of the query, suggestion for the query + suggestion type

 Result format: